rhodes351/alecrhodes/content/authors/admin/_index.md

 - Visitors
 ---

 Alec Rhodes is a graduate student in the sociology Ph.D. program at Ohio State University.
 His research focuses on social inequality in returns to education; credit, debt, and wealth; and social policy.
-He is especially interested in using quantitative methods to investigate the causes and consequences of economic inequality on the individual and societal levels.
-His other projects examine the causal effects of mortgage borrowing on economic wellbeing and health among older adults.
+He is especially interested in using quantitative methods to investigate the causes and consequences of economic inequality for individuals, communities, and societies.
+His other projects examine the causal effects of mortgage borrowing on health and wellbeing among older adults.

 He is a member of [Debt Lab](https://u.osu.edu/debtlab/), a collaborative research group that studies credit, debt, inequality, and insecurity.
 His advisor is [Rachel Dwyer](https://sociology.osu.edu/people/dwyer.46).